Future AI Driven Changes in NFL Front Offices

 Bringing the energy (In-game Experience)

-The foundation of championship teams is their leadership, so we’ll start with looking at a few ways AI can enhance the ways ownership teams identify and retain talent across the organization.
-At the core of this challenge is identifying primary leaders that understand your vision and are capable of bringing that to life while developing the teams and individuals they lead.
-This process will always be human-driven, but AI is quickly making that process infinitely more dynamic.
+“Building the core” boils down to how AI can enhance the ways ownership groups identify and retain championship-caliber talent where it matters most.
+The spine of this challenge is identifying primary leaders who understand and are capable of bringing the overarching vision to life.
+This process will forever (and should) be human-driven, but AI is quickly making the process far more dynamic.

 Finding your Foundation